 If you for some reason cannot establish the original purchase price, the safest option is to consider the value to be zero.
 If you have received cryptocurrency from mining, staking, or airdrops, you should use the fair market value in AUD at the time of receipt as your initial purchase price.

 The Australian Tax Office has not published official recommendations for which accounting method to use for calculating capital gains.
-Taxpayers are free to choose between FIFO (First in First Out) and LIFO (Last in First Out), similarly to many other countries.
+Taxpayers are free to choose between FIFO (First in First Out) and LIFO (Last in First Out), similarly to what is practiced in many other countries.
 The former accounting method, FIFO, is in general recommended by most tax accountants today.

 Buying cryptocurrency (Ex: AUD → BTC)

-You are not taxed when buying cryptocurrencies with Australian dollar or other fiat currency (as long as you own what you bought).
+You are not taxed when buying cryptocurrencies with Australian dollars or other fiat currency.
 This is similar to almost all countries today.